fcharmy/xml2csv/python/README.md

 ```

 4. Now comes the most important part
-(Note: we consider tags inside the product tag only, remind that all text is case sensitive)
+(Note: we consider tags inside the item tag only, remind that all text is case sensitive)

 Let's start:
 ```